-Following the developments on Bayesian wind retrieval, [Ref-4] and [Ref-5] provide scatterometer sea ice GMF and retrieval procedures.
-In fact, combining both wind and sea ice retrievals, the probability of sea ice may be computed, which shows very good sensitivity of scatterometer systems to sea ice cover, including over the melt season where passive microwave techniques appear less sensitive [Ref-4].
+Following the developments on Bayesian wind retrieval, [7] and [8] provide scatterometer sea ice GMF and retrieval procedures.
+In fact, combining both wind and sea ice retrievals, the probability of sea ice may be computed, which shows very good sensitivity of scatterometer systems to sea ice cover, including over the melt season where passive microwave techniques appear less sensitive [7].
 NWP model sea surface temperature (SST) data are used to support the Bayesian sea ice discrimination.

 WVCs with a sea surface temperature above 5 °C are assumed to be always open water.
 The ice screening procedure may sometimes assign rainy WVCs erroneous as ice; using the extra SST criterion, WVCs in warmer areas will never be labelled as ice.
 Due to its rather high threshold value, the NWP SST ice screening will only be active in regions far away from the poles.
+The Bayesian sea ice screening is used both for C-band and Ku-band instrument data, except for ISS/RapidScat which does hardly observe any sea ice areas due to its lower orbit inclination.
+For RapidScat a simple discrimination based on ECMWF SST data is used.